zhc940702/MLTPP/README.md

 2.Code

-capsnet.py: The network framework of MLTPP written by pytorch takes the feature vectors and labels of peptides in the data as input, and outputs a 5-dimensional 0-1 vector as the prediction result.
+capsnet.py: The network framework of SCN-MLTPP written by pytorch takes the feature vectors and labels of peptides in the data as input, and outputs a 5-dimensional 0-1 vector as the prediction result.

 single_label.py: computing evaluation metric.
 This function can evaluate the prediction performance of a multi-label classifier.
 Evaluation indicators are: Precision, Coverage, Absolutely true rate, Absolutely false rate and Accuracy.